 The Assembly of Notables was a significant but seldom used institution in the Ancien Regime.
 Comprised of around 12 dozen members of the aristocracy and high clergy, the Assembly of Notables was effectively an advisory council for the king, usually summoned in a time of crisis.
 It was called twice in the 1780s to support financial reforms proposed by royal ministers but both times, refused to do so.

 By the beginning of 1787 France’s fiscal crisis – the product of extravagant spending, insufficient revenue and mounting debt – had pushed the nation to the brink of bankruptcy.
-Louis XVI’s ministers attempted to push through urgent reforms but they were thwarted by opposition from the parlements.
-On the advice of his financial chief Charles-Alexandre de Calonne, the king called on an ancient institution and summoned an Assembly of Notables.
-Two of these assemblies were convened: the first in February 1787, the second in November 1788.
-Like the Estates General, the Assembly of Notables had no constitutional authority – however Calonne gambled on the Notables supporting his fiscal reforms, an outcome that would give him the upper hand over the parlements.
-It was a gamble that failed, as the Notables also rejected Calonne’s reforms.
+Louis XVI‘s ministers had attempted to push through urgent reforms but were thwarted by opposition from the parlements.

 More significantly, Calonne sought to limit the taxation privileges of the First and Second Estates.
-He proposed a new tax on land, to be levied on land owners based on the value of their holdings.
+He proposed a new tax on land, to be levied on landowners based on the value of their holdings.
 This land tax would apply to all French citizens, regardless of class or privilege.